 How to Tell if a Product is Green

-We know it can be hard to tell if a brand or product is truly green while you’re standing in the skin care aisle.
-But, here are a few telltale signs that should help you single out good green contenders:
+We know it can be hard to tell if a brand or product is truly green when you’re standing in the skin care aisle.
+Here are a few telltale signs that will help you single out good green contenders:

 One of the best defenses against greenwashing is to know what ingredients to look for and which to avoid.
 Take a moment to study labels.
-Things like proteins, vitamins, and natural preservatives may have scientific-sounding names, but for the most part, you should be able to understand what's on the ingredients list.
-If there are more than a handful of components that you can't connect to an ingredient you're familiar with, it's likely not a clean or green product.
-When in doubt, check it against this database of cosmetic terms!
+Ingredients like proteins, vitamins, and natural preservatives may have scientific-sounding names; but for the most part, you should be able to understand what's on the ingredients list.
+When in doubt, check it against this database of cosmetic terms.

 It's important to note that not all synthetic ingredients are bad, either.
 Sometimes a synthetic that's been created in a lab is more sustainable and ethical than sourcing it from the environment.
 If it's a brand you trust, they'll be upfront about why they've chosen to go with a man-made version.